 What is not covered

-A few cases are not covered under the policy.
+Here are a few cases in which insurance will not be covered under the policy.

 How to claim your insurance

-So there you go!
-Hopefully, you will have a safe trek and won’t have to use the trek insurance at all.
+- So there you go!
+Hopefully, you will have a safe trek and won’t have to use trek insurance at all.

 Making insurance mandatory is just one more way in which we’re making your treks safer.
 And we always believe it’s better to be safe than sorry.